splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Within the Trace Analyzer interface, there are 3 different display limits, numbered as callouts in the following image.

 #.
+The Trace Analyzer chart limits depend on the filters used and the chart selected:
+    #.
+When using a combination of the time range, environment, workflow, and services filters, the :guilabel:`Trace & error count` chart displays 8 days of traces.
-The Trace Analyzer chart displays at least 1,000 traces and at least 6 hours of traces.
+    #.
+When using either the operation or tag filters the :guilabel:`Trace & error count` chart displays at least 1,000 traces and at least 6 hours of traces.
 After there are 1,000 traces and 6 hours of trace data, the trace search stops.
     #.
+The :guilabel:`Trace duration` chart displays at least 1,000 traces and at least 6 hours of traces.
+After there are 1,000 traces and 6 hours of trace data, the trace search stops.
-The Group Metrics tab displays at least 1,000 traces and at least 6 hours of traces.
+#.
+The :guilabel:`Group Metrics` tab displays at least 1,000 traces and at least 6 hours of traces.
 After there are 1,000 traces and 6 hours of trace data, the trace search stops.
 #.
 The list of traces displayed on the :guilabel:`Traces` tab has a limit of 1,000 traces.
 Trace Analyzer searches for traces at the end of the time window you select.
 When 1,000 traces are matched, the list stops populating.

 ..  image:: /_images/apm/trace-analyzer/TraceAnalyzerLimit.png